-Cleft Jaw Surgery New York City
+Cleft Jaw Surgery Conveniently located to serve New York City, Yonkers and Jersey City

 Before & After

 Cosmetic & Craniofacial Surgery‘s before-and-after pictures of real patients.

 Children with clefts have a greater chance of having their upper jaw grow less than their lower jaw.
 This ‘underbite’ or malocclusion is treated surgically with a Le Fort I or upper jaw advancement procedure to line up the upper teeth with the lower teeth.
 Prior to surgery your child will require orthodontic preparation with braces.

 Cleft Jaw Surgery Objectives